joz-k/ios_backup_extractor/README.md

 iOS Backup Extractor
 ====================

-`ios_backup_extractor` is a command line utility to extract media files (phothos and videos) from a local iOS device backup.
-This type of backup is typically created by Apple's iTunes application on Windows OS or the built-in Finder application on MacOS[^1].
+`ios_backup_extractor` is a command line utility to extract media files (photos and videos) from a local iOS device backup.
+This type of backup is typically created by Apple's iTunes or "Apple Devices" application on Windows OS or the built-in Finder application on MacOS[^1].

 [^1]: Follow instructions from Apple's [iPhone User Guide](https://support.apple.com/guide/iphone/back-up-iphone-iph3ecf67d29/ios).